the-birds-work-for-the-bourgeoisie/bourgeoisie-birds-api/docs/get-high-score.md

-# Wake Up The Heroku Server
+# Get High Scores From The Heroku Server

 ### /high-score
 Returns a JSON array of the highest high score data for displaying the score board